chef/chef-web-docs/content/deprecations_custom_resource_cleanups.md

 my_resource = MyResource.resource_name
 ```

-## Don't use the provider_base method
+## do not use the provider_base method

 The `Resource.provider_base` allows the developer to specify an
 alternative module to load providers from, rather than `Chef::Provider`.
-It is deprecated and will be removed in Chef Client 13.
+It is deprecated and will be removed in Chef Infra Client 13.
 Instead, the
 provider should call `provides` to register itself, or the resource
 should call `provider` to specify the provider to use.